-As we stated earlier, the specific attenuation rainfall method, or R(A) replaced R(Z,Zdr) for hydro classes representing pure rain, so rain, heavy rain, or big drops.
-However, this doesn't mean that R(Z,Zdr) is never used.
-If R(A) cannot be computed or is not enabled as the default option on the dual-pol precip menu, R(Z, Zdr) is used instead.
+As we stated earlier, the specific attenuation rainfall method, or R(A) replaced R(Z,Zdr) for hydro classes representing pure rain.
+However, if R(A) cannot be computed or is not enabled as the default option on the dual-pol precip menu, R(Z,Zdr) is used instead.
 R(Z, Zdr) is also used for narrow small areas above the melting layer where R(A) cannot be used due to the presence of frozen precipitation.
+However, the addition of R(A) in recent years has significantly reduced the use of R(Z,Zdr) in the DP QPE algorithm.